 As part of the monitoring process, if the lead analyst finds that the new information could potentially have a material impact on the rating, or that the publicly available information has been withdrawn/compromised, the lead analyst prepares a report with a recommendation to place the rating on 'watch'.
 This note goes through independent peer review and is then presented and discussed at the Rating Committee Meeting (similar to the process involved in assigning a new rating or a rating review).
 If the Rating Committee unanimously believes that the new information (or the withdrawal of publicly available information) could affect the rating, the rating will be placed on 'watch'.
-The watch 'direction' will indicate the most likely outcome of the rating decision.
+All ratings placed on 'watch' are published on the BeZero website and the BCM platform.